Doesn't irritate my skin

 This might be because I used the treatment only once a day each morning.
 After all, overloading my skin with acids can end badly.

 I did notice one active pimple crop up shortly after starting to use this, but the serum did help heal the two active hormonal pimples under my chin heal in a couple of days.
 I'm still using it once a day and have seen the texture of my skin smooth.
 My dark spots are plentiful and I'm not using the treatment twice a day to prevent skin irritation.
-So, I'm not expecting all of my spots to fade overnight or even a few weeks.
+So, I'm not expecting all of my spots to fade overnight or even in a few weeks.
 But, I am enjoying the benefits I am starting to see and feel.

 The Value: Worth it if you're patient